 For more information on child baptism – please read the attached documents:

 - Kiama-Jamberoo Information Booklet on Baptism for Parents.doc

 - KJUC Information Summary for parents seeking Baptism

 The sacrament of the Lord’s Supper (or Holy Communion) is central in worship.
-It is a sign and seal of Christ’s continuing presence with his people.
+It is a sign and seal of Christ’s continuing presence with God’s people.
 The Lord’s Supper is based on the New Testament accounts of the meal Jesus shared with his disciples shortly before he died.
 The simple elements used then were bread and wine, and they are still used today, though different types of bread and wine are used in services of Holy Communion throughout the Uniting Church.